marvin1099/BitwardenAutofiller/README.md

 - Operates in both daemon and client modes.
 - Offers additional security options with encryption for communication.

+## Security

+Encryption is implemented to ensure that sensitive data, such as passwords and communication between client and daemon, is securely handled:

+- **Encryption for Communication**: All communication between the client and the daemon is encrypted using `AES-256`.
+The encryption passphrase is derived from a combination of:
+  - A **hardcoded password**
+  - An **optional user-specified password** that can be set using the `--encryption` flag
+  - A **salt**, which is stored in a hardcoded file location.

+- **Passphrase Hashing**: The passphrase generated from the above components is hashed using `SHA-256`, and the resulting hash is used as the key for AES-256 encryption.

+- **Encrypted Command Caching**: Commands sent to the Bitwarden autofill runner are cached in an encrypted format, which helps protect against memory-based attacks.
+Even if an attacker gains access to the cache, the commands remain encrypted and unusable without the correct passphrase.

+This ensures that data at rest and in transit is protected, minimizing the risk of sensitive information leakage.

 ## Dependencies

 Install dependencies using `pip`: